Kittery, ME Demographics

 A map of Kittery's Population by Race

-Of the 155 places in Maine, Kittery is the 32nd most populous.
+Kittery is ranked the 33rd most populous place in Maine, out of 155 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Kittery was ranked the 32nd most populous place in the 2020 Census.

 Kittery's White Population